Grade Level: 7–8

 As the war progressed, many black men decided to form their own regiments to fight for the Union.
 In 1862 Congress agreed to their enlistment and more than 186,000 African-American men signed up.
 They were not paid as much as white soldiers or were not paid at all, were given poor equipment, and often ran out of supplies.
 To make matters worse, Confederate soldiers threatened to enslave or kill any black soldiers they captured, and kill their white commanders.
 Overcoming these hardships, black soldiers proved themselves heroically in battle.
 They led raids, served as spies and scouts, fought in battles, and faced some of the worst confrontations in the war.
 They helped win the war for the Union.

-The Massachusetts Fifty-fourth Regiment, the first African-American troop in the North, began recruitment in February 1863, one month after President Lincoln signed the Emancipation Proclamation.
+The Massachusetts Fifty-fourth Regiment, the one of the first African-American military units in the North, began recruitment in February 1863, one month after President Lincoln signed the Emancipation Proclamation.
 The recruits came from twenty-four states; one-quarter of them slave states.
 Among the recruits were barbers, boatmen, laborers, cabinetmakers, a dentist, and a druggist.
 Some were as young as sixteen.
 Some were fathers enlisting with sons.
 Members of the regiment included Frederick Douglass’ two sons, the grandson of abolitionist Sojourner Truth, and William H. Carney, the first African American to win the Medal of Honor.
 Robert Gould Shaw, the white son of prominent Boston abolitionists, was appointed to command the regiment, as military policy did not allow black men to serve as officers.

 On May 28, the largest crowd in Boston’s history assembled to see the Fifty-fourth Massachusetts Volunteer Infantry Regiment march off to fight.
 Two months later, Shaw and one-third of his men died during the Union’s siege at Fort Wagner, one of the forts protecting Charleston, South Carolina, a bastion of the Confederacy.
 The brave conduct of this regiment inspired black men like Richard Harvey Cain to enlist in the Union forces.